Into the Blue (2005 film): Plot

-Sam insists on going to the police, and goes to the home of one of hers and Jared's close friends, a local cop named Roy.
-Roy turns her over to Derek Bates, knowing that he was Reyes' partner in the cocaine deal.
+Sam insists on going to the police, and goes to the home of one of hers and Jared's close friends, cop Roy.
+Roy turns her over to Derek Bates, since he was Reyes' partner in the cocaine deal.
 Primo has captured Jared and taken him aboard Reyes' ship, where they find that Bates has killed Reyes and his entire crew, eventually killing Primo and Roy (when he tries to stand up for Sam) as well.
-Jared manages to escape after learning that Bates killed Reyes and learns of Sam's capture when he and Bryce try to contact her.
+Jared escapes after learning that Bates killed Reyes and learns of Sam's capture when he and Bryce try to contact her.

-Jared and Bryce then set out to rescue Sam from Bates's ship, now nearing the cocaine plane.
+Jared and Bryce then set out to rescue Sam from Bates's ship, now nearing the plane.
 Sam is handcuffed and gagged with duct tape as Jared too is tied up.
-As they near the cocaine plane, Jared dives into the water and escapes his bonds, hoping to lure Bates and his men into the water as well.
-With the help of Bryce who has managed to hide in the plane, Jared is able to kill Bates's divers at the plane with the unintentional help of sharks, while their friend Danny helps Sam dispatch the men on Bates's boat after she manages to escape her shackles.
+As they near the plane, Jared dives into the water and escapes his bonds, hoping to lure Bates and his men into the water as well.
+Aided by Bryce, who has hidden in the plane, Jared kills Bates's divers at the plane with the unintentional help of sharks, while their friend Danny helps Sam dispatch the men on Bates's boat after she escapes her shackles.
 Below, Jared and Bates are the only ones left.
 After getting Bryce to safety, Jared confronts Bates in the plane, eventually using an air tank as a missile by hammering off the valve.
-Bates dodges it, but it hits the fuel tank at the back of the plane, causing a major explosion, killing Bates.
-Sam jumps into the water and rescues Jared who manages to escape.
+Bates dodges it, but it hits the fuel tank at the back of the plane, causing an explosion, killing Bates.
+Sam jumps into the water and rescues Jared, who escapes.

 Six weeks later, the trio is salvaging the Zephyr on Jared's new boat.
-While trying to bring an old cannon to the surface, the rope breaks and the cannon sinks back down breaking a part of the ship.
-Jared is ready to call it a night knowing that Sam is more important to him than treasure, but Bryce who is unwilling to give up dives in again and shouts that he has found gold, much to his friends' excitement.
+While they are trying to bring an old cannon to the surface, the rope breaks and the cannon sinks back down breaking a part of the ship.
+Jared is ready to call it a night, but Bryce, who is unwilling to give up, dives in again and shouts that he has found gold.